austins/Vanilla-App-BasicPages/README.md

 Basic Pages is an application for Vanilla Forums that provides a way for you to create basic pages.

-This application is licensed under the GPLv3.
+This application is released under the GNU GPL2 license.

 ## Installation